Skip to main content

 Which GitHub Copilot alternative should you pick?

-If your reason for leaving is the training policy specifically → Bodega One.
+If your reason for leaving is the training policy specifically → Bodega One Code.
 Architectural privacy, not opt-outs.
-Join the waitlist.
+Download free.

 If you want out today and the fastest switch → Continue.dev with Ollama.
 Free, installs in minutes, BYOK.